Maximum-Variance-Reduction Stratification for Improved Subsampling: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, we propose the maximum-variance-reduction stratification (MVRS) strategy for existing subsampling frameworks in M-estimators of large-scale data.
-The proposed stratification scheme can be effectively combined with various subsampling methods to enhance estimation efficiency, with only a linear additional computational cost.
-Theoretical and experiment results demonstrate the superiority of the proposed method on estimation accuracy.
-Furthermore, although we discuss the MVRS method in the context of subsampling with replacement, it can be easily extended to other subsampling schemes such as Poisson subsampling.
+In this paper, we proposed the MVRS strategy to improve estimation efficiency for existing subsampling distributions in M-estimation with large-scale data.
+MVRS can be effectively combined with various subsampling methods to enhance performance while incurring only an additional linear computational cost.
+Both theoretical derivations and numerical experiments demonstrate the superiority of the proposed method in terms of estimation accuracy.
+Although we presented MVRS in the context of subsampling with replacement, the framework can be explicitly extended to other random subsampling approaches, such as Poisson subsampling.

-For future research, there are several topics worth exploring.
-First, while we focus on the M-estimation framework in this paper, it would be interesting to explore the application of the proposed stratification scheme to other statistical problems such as nonparametric regression.
-Second, except for the the maximum-variance-reduction strategy, other stratification schemes can also be investigated to further improve estimation efficiency.
+Several avenues remain for future research.
+First, we focused on M-estimation within a parametric framework where the influence function is well-defined for use as a stratification variable.
+Extending MVRS to nonparametric and semiparametric regression problems, where the influence function may not be readily available, warrants further investigation.
+Second, while we have applied MVRS to improve the estimation efficiency of random subsampling, it would be interesting to study its integration with design-based deterministic subsampling methods, such as IBOSS \citep{wang2019information, cheng2020information} and orthogonal subsampling \citep{wang2021orthogonal}.
+A key challenge in this direction is adjusting MVRS to avoid the potential bias introduced by using response information for stratification.
+Finally, while MVRS targets the direction of maximum variance, future work could explore alternative stratification schemes optimized for other purposes such as better estimation of specific parameters of interest or predictive performance.

 {A.\arabic{equation}}